howard8888/workspace/README.md

 ***Q&A to help you learn this section***

 Q: What are the versioning expectations of the JSON shape?
-A: Keep it stable; if fields change, bump a version field and handle compatibility in `from_dict()`.
+A: Keep it stable, if fields change, bump a version field and handle compatibility in `from_dict()`.

 Q: Does loading mutate counters?
 A: Yes—counters advance so newly created bindings get fresh ids.